memocash/index/README.md

 ```

 ### Open ports
-Ensure your firewall allows incoming TCPv4 traffic on ports: 8333 19021 26780 26781
+Ensure your firewall allows incoming TCPv4 traffic on port 26770.
+This is the port used by the app.

+Other ports of note which do not require firewall ingress:

+* 8333 outbound to BCH node
+* 19021 optional RPC port
+* 26780/26781 are internal shards ports

 ### Run server
 ```bash